Prix de Rome in Architecture — Emerging Practitioners

 Learning through a post-growth perspective and land-based initiatives in rural Japan, Julia pursues work that explores how designers can build relationships with communities in ways that resist the pressures of capitalist growth and environmental degradation, while also nourishing land, culture and kinship in the process.

 Ivee Yiyao Wang is a designer, researcher and intern architect at LGA Architectural Partners in Toronto.
 She received a master’s degree in architecture (MArch, 2021) from the University of Toronto and a bachelor’s degree in architectural studies (BAS, 2018) from the University of Waterloo.
 Her exploration of design innovation has led to several research initiatives, including a project with the University of Toronto’s School of Cities on the design integration of sustainable architectural materials.

 Her current research focuses on exploring and expanding the design potential of future-facing and adaptive residential architecture.
 By analyzing creative renewal and the rehabilitation projects and practices involved, she aims to develop a design handbook for adaptability in residential buildings.
 She plans to investigate relevant projects and practices in Canada, the UK, France and China, and explore creative design processes and solutions that transform obsolescence into metamorphosis.

 What is this prize?

-The Prix de Rome in Architecture for Emerging Practitioners is awarded to a recent graduate from a Canadian architectural school who has demonstrated exceptional potential in contemporary architectural design.
-With this prize, the recipient may visit architectural buildings and carry out an internship at an internationally renowned architectural firm anywhere in the world.
+The Prix de Rome in Architecture – Emerging Practitioners is awarded to a recent graduate from a Canadian architectural school who demonstrates exceptional potential in architectural design.
+With this prize, the recipient may visit architectural buildings and carry out an internship at an international architectural firm.